 Description: “Explore Northern Africa, from its souks to its deserts, with our soothing and lightly spiced mint green tea.”

 Instructions: 1-2 Perfect Spoonfuls | 16 oz/475 ml | 85℃/185℉

-Review: While I don’t always reach for mint teas, I do like them in certain occasions like cold days and nights.
+Review: While I don’t always reach for mint teas, I do like them on certain occasions like cold days and nights.
 The dry blend had a strong mint, spiced, and peppy smell, which tickled my nose.
-The blend was earthy green and brown coloured with leaves, steams, ginger, fennel, cardamom, and peppermint.
-After infusing for 3 to 4 minutes, the dark earthy toned wet blend had a peppery, woodsy, and spiced smell, which was absence of mint.
+The blend was earthy green and brown coloured with leaves, stems, ginger, fennel, cardamom, and peppermint.
+After infusing for 3 to 4 minutes, the dark earthy toned wet blend had a peppery, woodsy, and spiced smell, which was an absence of mint.

 The blend was warm and comforting and I personally enjoyed it hot better than cooled.
 Since it has other ingredients, I found the green tea was muted and the blend overall had some earthy spiced notes (3/5 rating).

 - Type: Green tea

 - Caffeine: Low caffeine

 - Ingredients: Organic green tea, organic ginger, organic peppermint, organic cardamom, organic licorice root, organic fennel, organic clove, organic black pepper